PraxTube/rantoni-assets/README.md

 - `https://www.gameaipro.com/GameAIPro/GameAIPro_Chapter01_What_is_Game_AI.pdf`

+- I tried to implement context steering at some point, but it didn't work well with the pathfinding (i.e. it lead to bugs).
+But I just thought why not use context steering only when you have clear line of sight?
+That way pathfinding is not obstructed by context steering but we can still make use of it to avoid obstacles while stalking around the player.
 - Don't you fucking dare to put bullet sponges in the game, bro just play Redeemer and you know what **not** to do
 - I really think that multiple factions in the game would be sick, something like in Streets of Rogue (different gangs, police, mafia, etc)
     - `https://www.youtube.com/watch?v=RCc78olN0hs`